martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 of any other length MUST treat this as a stream error of type `PROTOCOL_ERROR`.
 Frames with identical request identifiers refer to the same `CERTIFICATE`.

-The `USE_CERTIFICATE` frame MUST NOT be sent by servers.
-A `USE_CERTIFICATE` frame received by a client SHOULD be rejected with a stream error of type `PROTOCOL_ERROR`.
+Use of the `USE_CERTIFICATE` frame by servers is not defined by this document.
+A `USE_CERTIFICATE` frame received by a client MUST be ignored.

 The client MUST NOT send a `USE_CERTIFICATE` frame on stream zero, a server-initiated stream or a stream that does not have an outstanding request.